 The Spectrum of the Light

-If you need a light that promotes maximum plant growth, pick a LED light with a spectrum that is close to the spectrum of sunlight which lies between 500-6500 kelvin.
+If you need a light that promotes maximum plant growth, pick an LED light with a spectrum that is close to the spectrum of sunlight, which lies between 500-6500 kelvin.

 Every plant needs a full spectrum for enriched plant growth.

-Hence, you cannot go wrong if you pick a maximum or full-spectrum LED light fixture.
+Hence, picking a maximum or full-spectrum LED light fixture cannot go wrong.